Interactive content: Run Python inside your book#

 To test the fuctionality, you have to run a local server, otherwise the interactivity doens’t work.
 So, you cannot just open the index.html

 file any more.
-This can be done with the steps shown in setup-local-server.
+This can be done with the steps shown in Local Server to view interactive elements locally.

 If you push to main, you can test the interactivity on the book-draft website as well.